Qatar to co-invest with Barclays resources unit

 "Our objective for 2020 is that the amount of assets under management in Qatar will be between $150 and $200 billion," Abdulrahman Ahmad al-Shaibi, board member and managing director, Qatar Financial Centre Authority said at a conference to unveil the Barclays resources investment.

-Between $200 million and $300 million in assets are currently managed in Qatar, QFC's Director of Banking and Asset Management Yousuf Mohammed al Jaida told Reuters.

-The investment is consistent with Qatar's approach of investing its commodity wealth into the broader commodities sector.
+The investment is consistent with Qatar's penchant of investing its commodity wealth in the broader commodities sector.

 QIA has been the most active of the region's sovereign wealth funds in recent years, deploying the Gulf nation's plentiful natural gas riches in assets ranging from German sports car maker Porsche (PSHG_p.DE) to British bank Barclays (BARC.L).